htangsmart/FitCloudPro-SDK-Android/README.md

 7. How to load dial bitmaps
 You can implement the `DialViewEngine` interface to customize the loading method of the dial bitmap (if your APP has its own bitmap loading framework).
 And set it by `DialView.setEngine(new MyDialViewEngine());`.
 This setting will change how the bitmaps are loaded in the `DialView#setStyleSource(Uri)` and `DialView#setBackgroundSource(Uri)` methods.

+#### 6.7.5 Dial component function
+If `WristbandVersion#isExtDialComponent()` is true, it means that the bracelet supports the dial component function. `DialSubBinInfo#getComponents()` contains component information, the data is returned as a byte array, the length is currently between 0-4, which represents the number of components that can be configured on the bracelet.
+The current byte array value is between 0x00--0x06.

 ### 6.8、Other simple instructions
 #### 6.8.1、Set user information
 `WristbandManager#setUserInfo(boolean sex, int age, float height, float weight)`。